rocicorp/replicache/doc/docs/how-it-works.md

   </TabItem>
 </Tabs>

-To make changes first register a _mutator_ with the `Replicache` constructor.
+To make changes to the Client View register a _mutator_ with the `Replicache` constructor.

-A mutator is simply a named JavaScript function with JSON- serializable arguments.
+A mutator is a named JavaScript function with JSON-serializable arguments.
 Replicache executes mutators immediately (aka "optimistically") against the local cache, without waiting for server confirmation.
 Subscriptions re-fire instantly, and views are updated with the pending change.

-It doesn't matter if the mutator computes the same result as server later will — Replicache unwinds the effects of the local mutation as soon as the effects of the remote mutation are known.
+Once executed locally, the mutator invocation -- _mutation_ -- is queued to be pushed to and executed by the server in the background.
+It doesn't matter if the local mutator computes the same result as server later will — Replicache unwinds the effects of the local mutation as soon as the effects of the remote mutation are known.

 ## ④ Push